Signatures of edge states in antiferromagnetic van der Waals Josephson junctions

 \textbf{Shift of SQUID oscillations from zero-field:} Note that the maximum $I_s$ in Fig.~\ref{fig1}d is displaced from $B_y = 0$ by $\delta \approx$ 35\,mT.
 We have found that $\delta$ is sensitive to the history of magnetic field sweeps in a non-monotonic way, possibly reflecting changes in the magnetization of the \ch{NiPS3} barrier.

 \textbf{ {Acknowledgments}}

 We acknowledge funding by EU through the European Research Council (ERC) Starting Grant agreement 716559 (TOPOQDot), by the Spanish AEI through Grants No.~PID2020-117671GB-I00, PID2022-140552NA-I00, PID2023-150224NB-I00, TED2021-130292B-C41, PID2020-117992GA-I00, PID2020-114880GB-I00 and No.~CNS2022-135950, by Spanish CM ``Talento Program'' project No.~2019-T1/IND-14088, No.~2022-T1/IND-24070, and No.~2023-5A/IND-28927, through the ``Mar\'{\i}a de Maeztu'' Programme for Units of Excellence in R\&D (CEX2018-000805-M) and the ``Ram\'{o}n y Cajal'' programme grant RYC-2015-17973 as well as by the Deutsche Forschungsgemeinschaft (DFG- German Research Foundation) through project ID~443404566.
-The authors acknowledge Diego Alonso for performing the atomic force microscopy measurements, and Jesús Nevado for the Raman spectroscopy measurements.
-The authors also thank Hadar Steinberg for useful discussions.
+The authors acknowledge Diego Alonso for his contribution to this study through the Atomic Force Microscopy measurements, which played a significant role in the characterization of the NiPS$_3$ flakes and Jesús Nevado for his help with the Raman Spectroscopy measurements.
+The authors also wish to thank Hadar Steinberg for useful discussions.